sbraicu/calisti_lab/01-gettingstarted.md

 smm demoapp install
 ```

-Go back to the SMM dashboard and check that the pods and workloads are running (refresh the page if the new deployed namespaces are not yet shown)
+Go back to the SMM dashboard and check that the pods and workloads are running. select the smm-demo namespace. (refresh the page if the new deployed namespaces are not yet shown)

 ![calisti dashboard 2](images/1_4.png)